12 Qualities of an Enlightened Person

 This is not a comprehensive list of the qualities of an enlightened person.
 But I think these are the most prominent.
 My purpose for examining these qualities is to give us a compass to guide us in our spiritual journey—a vision of the path that lies ahead.

 From this list, it seems clear that enlightened people live rich and fulfilling lives.
-Those who achieve any measure of enlightenment do so through some form of daily meditation practice, a willingness to let go of old views, and a commitment to helping others find peace.
+Those who achieve any measure of enlightenment do so through some form of daily meditation practice.
+They often attend spiritual retreats to help them replenish their spiritual strength, and to keep growing.
+They are willing to let go of old views, and are committed to helping others find peace.
 It takes work and dedication, but it is well worth it.

 Best wishes on your spiritual journey!